qasimnauman/qasimnauman/README.md

         width="35"></h1>

 ## :sassy_man: About me
 Hi there! 👋 My name is Muhammad Qasim Nauman and I am a 2nd-semester computer science student at Air University, Islamabad.
 I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of computer science.
-I am a graphic designer as well.
-I have a love for the beauty of the clouds and sky and I often capture their stunning visuals.
+I love to design amazing stuff as well.
+I love the streets as well which I sometime try to capture with my camera.

 ## 👯 Connect with me
 <p>